toolleeo/cli-apps/README.md

 * [below](https://github.com/facebookincubator/below) - A time traveling resource monitor for modern Linux systems
 * [bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor with a nice interface.
-* [cv](https://github.com/Xfennec/progress) - (Coreutils Progress Viewer) "looks for coreutils basic commands (`cp`, `mv`, `dd`, `tar`, `gzip/gunzip`, `cat`, etc.) currently running on your system and displays the percentage of copied data.
-It can also show estimated time and throughput".
 * [dmidecode](https://www.nongnu.org/dmidecode/) - System information utility.
 * [glances](https://nicolargo.github.io/glances/) - A comprehensive and detailed system monitoring tool; monitored parameters include: CPU, memory, load, process list, network interfaces, disk I/O, sensors, filesystems, docker, system info, uptime.
-* [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [htop](http://hisham.hm/htop/) - An interactive process viewer for Unix; improves the UI of `top`, by adding real-time meters and colors.
 * [inxi](http://smxi.org/docs/inxi.htm) - A comprehensive system information script; provides information about CPU, graphics, audio and network devices, drives and partitions, sensors; implemented as a Bash script.
 * [iotop](http://guichaz.free.fr/iotop/) - "A Python program with a top like UI used to show of behalf of which process is the I/O going on".